New Epic Games Store Free Game Announced

-On this occasion and like every week, Epic Games has provided us with another totally free game that we can obtain forever and keep it in our library.
-In this case we are talking about Creature in the Well, but in the company of the availability of this, the new free game of the Epic Games Store has also been announced for next week, in the company of even others 3 free games that we can now download.

-Used to several games, next week we will only receive one.
-So if there is no surprise whatsoever, the new free game from the Epic Games Store will be Tales of the Neon Sea, an action, puzzle and investigation title developed by Palm Pioneer, and which will be available from next April 1 at 4:00 p.m.
-Spanish time until April 8, 2021.
+Like every week, Epic Games already offers players a new game that joins the list of all free games on the Epic Games Store.
+We are talking about neither more nor less than Tales of the Neon Sea, an action, puzzle and investigation title developed by Palm Pioneer and which will be available until next Thursday, April 8 at 5:00 p.m.
+Spanish time.

+However, the Epic Games machinery does not stop there, since the new free game from the Epic Games Store.
+As has been the case for several weeks, the company will only offer one new game for free, this time being 3 out of 10: Season Two, which will be available from April 8 at 5:00 p.m. to April 15, 2021 at the same time.

-New Epic Games Store Free Game, Tales of the Neon Sea Announced
+New Epic Games Store Free Game 3 out of 10 Season Two Announced

-In the near future, self-aware robots and humans coexist in the same world, where they support each other to survive despite growing tensions and mistrust between them.
-Our protagonist, who has abandoned his career as a policeman due to frustrations suffered, plays a private detective from time to time to continue life getting drunk.
-Live in a vast city of neon lights, where turbulent desires and lusts lurk in living shadow as the rising City of Heaven devours the sun.

-One day, the protagonist’s drunken life was interrupted in a bar, where he learned of a disappearance case that at first determined him to be “regular” but later turned out to be very complicated: A satanic murderer who had escaped from justice long ago.
-The memories have returned to mind and the nightmare of all these years is just around the corner.
+The antics and misadventures of the world’s worst video game developers continue in the “3 out of 10” saga.
+Caffeinated superpowers, mindful artificial intelligences and rival studios will stand in the way of Shovelworks Studios as they try to develop a game that is finally over 3 out of 10.
+Will this be the season they finally get it?

 //HD images